magefan/magento-2-rich-snippets/README.md

 This module creates rich snippets for your product videos by default.
 Thus, they have a higher chance of reaching the right audience.

+## Frequently Asked Questions about Rich Snippets in Magento
+### What are rich snippets in Magento 2?

+Rich snippets are enhanced search results that are added by the structured data, which displays additional information about a page, e.g. ratings, price, and availability or product, directly in Google results, helping users and AI better understand your pages.

+### Do rich snippets really improve SEO for Magento?

+Yes.
+While rich snippets are not a direct ranking factor, they provide details about your products that both search engines and AI scrape to provide results.
+Besides, rich snippets improve click-through rates, which are a signal of the page's relevance for search engines.

+### Do I need coding skills to add structured data in Magento?

+No. With the Magefan Rich Snippets Extension, you don't need any technical skills.
+You configure everything in the admin panel, and the extension adds the structured data to all pages automatically.

+### What types of schema does this extension support?

+Magefan Rich Snippets extension supports multiple schema types, including Product, Organisation, FAQ, HowTo, Video, Breadcrumbs, Event and more, covering the most important Google rich result opportunities.

 ## Demo

 Try out our open demo and if you like our extension **please give us some star on Github ★**